Islandora/islandora_mirador/README.md

 library's location (see [Mirador library](#mirador-library) above).

 - **Enabled Plugins:** You can also enable particular plugins.
 You need to know if the plugins are included in the particular build of Mirador Integration.
-The Robertson Library version of Mirador supports both the "Text Overlay" and "Mirador Image Tools" plugins.
+The Islandora version of Mirador supports both the "Text Overlay" and "Mirador Image Tools" plugins.

 - **IIIF Manifest URL:** You can set the URL pattern to retrieve the IIIF manifest for a piece of content.
 Default Islandora comes with a REST export view titled "IIIF Manifest", found at `/admin/structure/views/view/iiif_manifest`.
 The URL to provide can be found in the single page display's path settings.<br />![](docs/iiif_manifest_view_path_settings.png)
 <br />